 9. DFID's ARD has implemented a significant portfolio of health programmes to address the health challenges in Africa that occur both during emergencies like Ebola and Zika and also in the longer-term.
 See Table 1 for a summary of recent interventions.
-At country level, the majority of DFID's development in products for infectious diseases.

-offices also implement health programmes focusing on, inter alia, health systems strengthening.
+At country level, the majority of DFID's offices also implement health programmes focusing on, inter alia, health systems strengthening.
 These programmes and lessons learnt from them directly inform the design of the TDDAP.